openstack-infra/glean/doc/source/index.rst

-.. gleam documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
+.. glean documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to gleam's documentation!
+Welcome to glean's documentation!
 ========================================================

 Contents: